AchillesJJ/learngit/readme.txt

 You cannot fuck me !

-This time I fuck the new branch 'master'
+This time I fuck the branch 'master'